Wang-an Airport

 Wang-an Airport (望安機場 (Wàng'ān Jīchǎng)) (IATA: WOT, ICAO: RCWA) is an airport in Wang-an, Penghu Islands, Taiwan (ROC).

 History

-Construction of the airport started in January 1988, and was finished later that year.
+Construction of the airport started in January 1988, and was completed later that year.
 On 11 May 1991 the Civil Aeronautics Administration began to manage the airport, and the airport now has an auxiliary status.
 The runway was resurfaced in 1996.